 The most important benefit for me is the fact that just by doing the breathing exercises, you can change your mood if you are stuck in a bad place emotionally.
 So I’ve actually used the breathwork more than the cold exposure.

-I’ve also found that the cold exposure can give you a pretty ecstatic feeling, very similar to the way you feel after a good run.
+I’ve also found that cold exposure can give you a pretty ecstatic feeling.
+Very similar to the way you feel after a good run.
 I guess it’s the endorphins kicking in.
 This is also similar to how you feel after ice swimming that you can do here up north.
 Naturally, since they are basically the same thing.

 I’ve also found that doing the breathwork and cold exposure can also leave me a bit exhausted sometimes, especially if I’m stressed.
 I suspect this is because they are essentially stress on your body, which adds to all the stress you already have.